giantswarm/giantswarm-js-client/docs/AppConfigsApi.md

 <a name="deleteClusterAppConfig"></a>
 # **deleteClusterAppConfig**
-> V4GenericResponse deleteClusterAppConfig(authorizationclusterId, appName, opts)
+> V4GenericResponse deleteClusterAppConfig(clusterId, appName, opts)

 Delete an app config